tjohnston-softdev/rsi-facebook-reach/readme.md

 As for post length, not everybody prefers long or short posts.
 Some might prefer short while others prefer long.
 Regardless if the content is text, images, or videos, consider the interaction trends to determine the post length that the audience generally prefers.

 As for when to post, try to concentrate around less busy times when people are more likely to be on Facebook.
 Of course, this is different per person.
-While I personally recommend the early-evening, that does not mean everybody will be active at the same time.
+Not everybody will be active at the same time.
 However, once you find the time slot in which the audience is most receptive, post during that region so that people are more likely to see and react to content.

-As for post frequency, the only thing I can say is to not post too often.
+As for post frequency, do not post too often.
 Otherwise, people will start ignoring or unliking.
-For a regional business such as Response, I would think that posting once or twice a day on average is reasonable.
+For a regional business such as Response, posting once or twice a day on average can be considered reasonable.

 ---

 ### Videos
 If you are going to post videos, do so directly via Facebook where possible.
 It may be tempting to upload the video to YouTube and share the link but according to the articles I have read, videos uploaded directly to Facebook tend to have 10x more reach in comparison to those hosted on YouTube.
 It is understandable that you might be concerned about data limitations and internet speeds.
 Many people prefer to use YouTube as a central upload and share the link to multiple places throughout the internet.
-If you *are* connected to a network that will allow you to do so, upload the videos to Facebook directly.
-The News Feed Algorithm takes into account the video length as well as the reactions that it generates.
+If you *are* connected to a network that will allow you to do so, upload the videos to Facebook directly, as the news feed algorithm will give higher priority.
+The algorithm takes into account the video length as well as the reactions that it generates.
 Therefore, you can use video to gain more visibility and reach.

 \
 ![Video post example](./images/post-types/video-post.jpg)